MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/unified-service-desk-system-requirements.md

 ---
 title: "Unified Service Desk system requirements | MicrosoftDocs"
-description: "Describes the software and hardware requirements you need to install and use Unified Service Desk." ms.date: 11/10/2021 ms.topic: get-started-article
+description: "This topic lists the software and hardware requirements you need to install and use Unified Service Desk." ms.date: 11/10/2021 ms.topic: get-started-article
 author: mh-jaya